 Both the city and county bear and trash ordinances are complaint-based: meaning that enforcement agencies rely on residents to report incidents of bears getting into trash.
-Neighbors attracting bears into residential areas with trash can effect you directly (home break-ins, etc), so please report bear in trash incidents.
+Please report bear in trash incidents!
 If you are uncomfortable reporting incidents, contact Bear Smart Durango or 970-749-4262.

 - Central Dispatch | 970-385-2900

 All local waste haulers now offer fully-automated IGBC-certified residential bear-resistant trash containers.

 All but Phoenix Recycling offer commercial bear-resistant dumpsters.